decentraland/adr/content/ADR-189-social-service-M2.md

 Now, when a user logs in to decentraland, the friendship requests will also be obtained from the social service instead of the matrix sdk.

-First, the client will need to log in via HTTP, then establish a connection with the server, once correctly established, the server will then send two messages one with the current friends and another with the pending friend requests.
+First, the client will need to log in via HTTP.
+Then, establish a connection with the server.
+Once correctly established, the server will then send two messages: one with the current friends and another with the pending friend requests.

 ```mermaid
 sequenceDiagram